-New staff and volunteers are inducted on:

-- □ The procedures for managing behaviour including the Classroom Procedures document, - □ Restorative Pathway and positive behaviour management. - □ Safeguarding and how is relates to behaviour. - □ ECT's have additional courses and training on behaviour as part of the ECT training package - $\hfill\square$ Student teachers have a training session with the LBP as part of their course
+New s staff and d volunteers are inducted on: The procedures for managing behaviour including the Classroom Procedures document, Restorative Pathway and positive behaviour management.
+Safeguarding and how is relates to behaviour.
+ECT's have additional courses and training on behaviour as part of the ECT training package Student teachers have a training session with the LBP as part of their course Annua al traini ng: Behav iour Management Policy & Procedures (refresher for all staff) Restor rative Approaches (refresher for all staff and tailored external agency training for lunchtime staff) ve Behaviour Management including ACES (led by Educational Psychologist) for teachers, TA's and ime staff ADHD refresher (teaching assistants) offered by Behaviour Outreach Support Service Spectr rum disorders refresher (teaching assistants) offered by the Working Together Team Enhar nced Tra ining: Mento oring is offered to any teacher or teaching assistant when it has been identified that further support is needed in their management and support for children's behaviour and wellbeing.
+Mentoring includes observations and in situ support, coaching, observing other colleagues, supervision sessions.

-Annual training:

-- □ Behaviour Management Policy & Procedures (refresher for all staff) - Restorative Approaches (refresher for all staff and tailored external agency training for lunchtime staff)

-- Positive Behaviour Management including ACES (led by Educational Psychologist) for teachers, TA's and lunchtime staff - ADHD refresher (teaching assistants) offered by Behaviour Outreach Support Service - □ Spectrum disorders refresher (teaching assistants) offered by the Working Together Team

-Enhanced Training:

-- Mentoring is offered to any teacher or teaching assistant when it has been identified that further support is needed in their management and support for children's behaviour and wellbeing.
-Mentoring includes observations and in situ support, coaching, observing other colleagues, supervision sessions. - □ Further certified courses on specific underlying medical conditions and behaviour management is offered to those teachers and teaching assistants that work closely with high needs children. - □ Educational Psychologist drop-in sessions are organised twice a year for any member of staff that is seeking further advice and support on the children they support. - □ Team Teach Positive Handling training will be provided for key staff, in line with the needs of the school and pupils

-Roles & Responsibilities